hzhreal/HTOS/README.md

 No Man's Sky: Only `savedata.hg` is implemented.
 Red Dead Redemption 2: Only money quick cheat is implemented.
 Terraria: Only `.plr` and some `.wld` are implemented.
+Xenoverse 2: The conversion will only make the savegame work on the PC save editor.

 :white_circle:: Assumed to not need an implementation, may or may not work.